zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

   "jti": "ac2eb63e-caa6-4ccf-a527-95cb61ad1646"
 }
 ```
-### The support for token-based authentication in the Zowe REST API SDK
+### Support for token-based authentication in the Zowe REST API SDK

 The Zowe REST API SDK does not support it yet but it is planned add this support exactly how it is described.
 The JWT tokens will be issued by configurable provider.

-The JWT token provider can be:
+You can choose from the following JWT token providers:

-* A  simple, standalone provider that validates the credentials via `SafPlatformUser`
+* A simple, standalone provider that validates the credentials via `SafPlatformUser`.
 * The Zowe API ML provider that uses the Zowe Authentication and Authorization Service to obtain and validate JWT tokens.

 <!-- We should specify when to use each of these provider options -->